 Welcome!
 I’m Stephanie Rosenbloom, a travel writer for The New York Times and other publications.
 I write about slow travel, solo travel, style, design, and the ways technology can help or hurt our experiences.
-I’m also an author with Viking.
-If you’d like to find out more about my new book, Alone Time: Four Seasons, Four Cities, and the Pleasures of Solitude (Viking, 2018), and read what others are saying about it, you’ve come to the right place.
+I’m also an author with Viking Books .
+To find out more about my book, Alone Time: Four Seasons, Four Cities, and the Pleasures of Solitude (2018), and what others are saying about it, read on.

 Liesl Schillinger wrote: